MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-internetexplorer.md

 If you do not configure this template policy setting, no security level is configured.

+> [!NOTE]
-Note.
-Local Machine Zone Lockdown Security and Network Protocol Lockdown operate by comparing the settings in the active URL's zone against those in the Locked-Down equivalent zone.
+> Local Machine Zone Lockdown Security and Network Protocol Lockdown operate by comparing the settings in the active URL's zone against those in the Locked-Down equivalent zone.
 If you select a security level for any zone (including selecting no security), the same change should be made to the Locked-Down equivalent.

+> [!NOTE]
-Note.
-It is recommended to configure template policy settings in one Group Policy object (GPO) and configure any related individual policy settings in a separate GPO.
+> It is recommended to configure template policy settings in one Group Policy object (GPO) and configure any related individual policy settings in a separate GPO.
 You can then use Group Policy management features (for example, precedence, inheritance, or enforce) to apply individual settings to specific targets.

 <!--/Description-->